 - The Permian Basin MPO conducted a public meeting in person and virtually on Monday, May 20, 2024 at 9:00 a.m. to begin a 30-day public comment period.
 The public was encouraged to review and comment on the draft FY 2025-2028 TIP.
 Notice of the public meeting was placed in the Midland Reporter-Telegram and the Odessa American newspapers and on the MPO's website. - The public was given a minimum of thirty (30) days to submit comments on the projects for consideration prior to the adoption of the FY 2025-2028 TIP. - A draft FY 2025-2028 TIP was available on the Permian Basin MPO website (www.permianbasinmpo.com). - In a regularly scheduled meeting of the Permian Basin MPO Policy Board Monday, May 13, 2024 interested parties were given the opportunity to review and comment on the FY 2025-2028 TIP.
-The final FY 2025-2028 TIP was approved by the Policy Board on June 24, 2024 for submission into the TxDOT STIP on or before June 30, 2024. - The approved documents and any amendments will remain on the Permian Basin MPO website for ongoing reference by the public.
+The final FY 2025-2028 TIP was approved by the Policy Board on June 24, 2024, for submission into the TxDOT STIP on or before July 1, 2024. - In a regularly scheduled meeting of the Permian Basin MPO Policy Board on June 23rd, 2025, the Policy Board directed staff to proceed with the required public hearing for a proposed Amendment No. 1. - On July 3rd, 2025, a public hearing was conducted and a 10-day public comment period commenced. - On July 21st, 2025, the Policy Board voted to approve TIP Amendment No. 1. - The approved documents and any amendments will remain on the Permian Basin MPO website for ongoing reference by the public.